aws-powertools/powertools-lambda-python/docs/quickstart.md

 ### Code example and Configuration
-Inside of the powertools-quickstart directory we will modify following files:
+In the `powertools-quickstart` folder, we will modify the following files:

-* **app.py** - File that contains our application code.
+* **app.py** - A file containing our application code.
-* **template.yaml** - AWS infrastructure configuration using SAM template format.
+* **template.yaml** - Configuring the AWS infrastructure with the SAM template format.
-* **requirements.txt** - Python pip packages configuration.
+* **requirements.txt** - Setting up Python pip packages.

-Also, ensure you [configure your AWS credentials](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-getting-started-set-up-credentials.html) to be able to connect and deploy example code into your AWS account.
+Also, be sure to [set up your AWS credentials](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-getting-started-set-up-credentials.html) to be able to login and deploy an example code into your AWS account.
-Once it is done, lets configure our basic application to looks like the following code snippet.
+When done, configure our base application to look like the following code snippet.
 === "app.py"

     ```python